Jeff Pinilla: National Commercials, Creative Director, Films, and more

 On December 18, 2014 Global media studio "NBTV" announced that Jeff would join their team as the Director in Residence and Creative director.
 Since that time, Pinilla has written and directed several national commercials for big brands, one of them being an NCAA Campaign for Coke Zero entitled "frenemies".
 The frenemies campaign aired during the 2015 tip off NCAA championship game.
 Shortly thereafter, Pinilla and producing partner Matt Pourviseh took on a total rebrand of the cold remedy brand "Cold-Eeze".
 Together, they wrote, directed, and executed a memorable set of national commercials that aired during the 2015 winter cold season.
 With continued success as a commercial director in 2015, Jeff Pinilla was also credited as the screenplay writer for a documentary entitled "We The People: The Market Basket Effect" which chronicles one of the stranger labor disputes in recent memory – and also one of the most heartwarming, as it turned out.
 The film is narrated by Michael Chiklis and is produced by Nick Buzzell, Mike Buzzell, Robert Friedman, and Ted Leonsis.
 The film is set to be theatrically released in early 2016.
-In 2016, Jeff Pinilla & Matt Pourviseh officially launched their own production company "Astronada".

-Pinilla and Pourviseh launched their production company, Astronada, in December 2016.
-However, they had been working together for ten years.
-In January 2017, French Band Kid Wise asked them to create something original for the band.
-Hold On was released on February 10, 2017.